nclv/ensimag-cysec/cryptographic/tp_kangaroos/REPORT.md

 ## Preparatory work

 ### Q1.
 The simplest algorithm to compute discrete logarithm is **exhaustive search**.
-To find log_g(h) compute all successive powers of g until you find one equal to h.
+To find log_g(h), compute all successive powers of g until you find one equal to h.
 This algorithm works for any group but its running time is *proportional to the size of the group*.

 This is not feasible here as G prime order is about $2^{109.6}$.